 You might have heard of “sufis.”
 Perhaps you have heard the terms “Whirling Dervish,” or “Sufi Dancing.”
-Perhaps you know that Rumi, the 13th-Century Persian mystic who has been the best-selling poet in America for the last twenty years, was a “sufi.”
-Maybe you looked up “sufi” in the dictionary and found “Islamic mystic” — which didn’t help much.
+Perhaps you know that Rumi, the 13th-Century Persian mystic who has been the best-selling poet in America for the last thirty years, was a “sufi.”
+Maybe you looked up “sufi” in the dictionary and found “Islamic mystic” — which doesn’t actually help much.
 So what’s a “sufi,” really?
 What is “sufism?”

 To make it worse, as many actual Sufis you ask, as many answers you’ll get, since the shape of the Sufi work is adapted to the culture in which it is practiced.

 So let’s start with the word “Sufism.”
 The “-ism” part is an unfortunate linguistic convention; it implies a doctrine or dogma where in fact there is none.
 It also implies a fixed or recognizable form, and there is none of that, either.
 The Sufis themselves do not call their work “Sufism,” except as a conversational expediency.
 Their own name for it is Taṣawwūf, which means, more or less, “The Way of the Sufi.”

 “Belief,” in the sense of “subscription to a premise,” is totally foreign to the nature of the Sufi “way.”
 So there is nothing you have to accept or do first to set out on the Sufi path; you don’t even have to believe in God.
 If you believe in yourself, even just a little tiny bit, that’s enough.
 To quote Hazrat Inayat Khan, the first Sufi teacher in the West: “The Sufi is free from belief and disbelief, and yet gives every liberty to others to have their own opinion.”